oracle/ojdbc-extensions/ojdbc-provider-hashicorp/README.md

 <tr>
 <td><code>fieldName</code> (Optional)</td>
 <td>
-The field inside the JSON secret that contains the required value.
+The field inside the JSON secret that contains the <code>tnsnames.ora</code> content, either as plain text or base64-encoded.
 If the secret contains multiple keys, this parameter specifies which key to extract.
-If the secret contains only one key, the value is automatically used.
+If the secret contains only one key and this parameter is not provided, the value is automatically used. if <code>fieldName</code> is provided but not found, an error is thrown.
 If omitted and multiple keys exist, an error is thrown.
 </td>
 <td>Any valid field name.</td>